Blog on Inspiration from Tao

 Wuwei (无为), or non-doing, literally means 'doing nothing' in Chinese.

-If we go along with the order, things get done.
-If we go against it, nothing will get done, no matter how hard we try.
+The maxin applies to everything we do.
+If we let nature take its course , things get done.
+If we go against it, little -- or nothing -- will get done, no matter how hard we try.

 Non-Doing is Powerful